DavideTriso/shopware-images/README.md

-# Docker Shopware
+# Shopware Images

-Image to run Shopware 6 apps in a docker container
+Image to run Shopware 6 apps in a container

 ## Quick reference